rombie18/mcqueen/README.md

 Please follow the steps below to install the software on your Jetson Nano.

 1. Download the Jetson Nano SD card image **version 4.5.1**[^1]
 2. Write the `.img` file to the SD card using e.g. Rufus or Etcher
+3. Insert SD card into Jetson Nano, connect internet and peripherals and power
+4. Follow the configuration wizard, **pick _mcqueen_ as username**
-3. Clone this repository to your user directory:
+5. Clone this repository to your user directory:
    `cd ~`
    `git clone https://github.com/rombie18/mcqueen`
-4. Run the installation script[^2] (with root permissions):
+6. Run the installation script[^2] (with root permissions):
    `cd mcqueen/Software/install`
    `sudo -H bash ./install.sh`
-5. Install required drivers and additional software for the TIS camera[^3]
+7. Install required drivers and additional software for the TIS camera[^3]
-6. Configure WiFi hotspot and pair Bluetooth controller
+8. Configure WiFi hotspot and pair Bluetooth controller
-7. Reinstall OpenCV on the Jetson Nano with CUDA support by following [this guide](https://qengineering.eu/install-opencv-4.5-on-jetson-nano.html) (this will enable the use of the GPU instead of CPU for image processing), **this step can take up to 3 hours!**
+9. Reinstall OpenCV on the Jetson Nano with CUDA support by following [this guide](https://qengineering.eu/install-opencv-4.5-on-jetson-nano.html) (this will enable the use of the GPU instead of CPU for image processing), **this step can take up to 3 hours!**
+10. __Optional:__ Install Teamviewer Host for remote access[^4]

 ## Running the software